Pre-Treatment and Aftercare Protocol for Resurfacing

 MicroLASERbrasion clients skip to the bottom of the page.

 RESURFACING CLIENTS: On completion of resurfacing, clients may experience minor discomfort compared to a sun burn.
 This discomfort typically lasts for 2-6 hours.
-You may take tylenol (with your doctor's permission), but not ibuprofen or aspirin.
-If you have pin-point bleeding from popped capillaries, you may gently dot blood away with a wet Qtip (warm water).
+You may take Ibuprofen (with your doctor's permission), but not aspirin.
+If you have pin-point bleeding from popped capillaries, you may gently dot blood away with a wet Qtip (warm distilled water--NO TAP WATER).
 Clients on our doctor's prescriptions: Do not take anything other than your prescribed medication.